WeblateOrg/weblate/docs/admin/machine.rst

 Platform) to use this service.

-To enable this service, add ``weblate.trans.machine.saptranslationhub.SAPTranslationHub`` to :setting:`MACHINE_TRANSLATION_SERVICES` and set appropriate access to either sandbox or productive API.
+To enable this service, add ``weblate.machinery.saptranslationhub.SAPTranslationHub`` to :setting:`MT_SERVICES` and set appropriate access to either sandbox or productive API.

 .. note::